somhi/PCXT_DeMiSTify/README.md

 ## OSD Controls

-* F12 show/hide OSD
+* F12 show / hide OSD
 * DeMiSTified ports: Long F12 toggles VGA/RGB mode

 ## MACROS defined in defs.v

-Not all boards have the resources (BRAM, logic cells) to implement  all the sound cards and video modes with maximum memory, so there is a defs.v file in each board folder that defines witch modules are implemented.
+Not all boards have the resources (BRAM, logic cells) to implement  all the sound cards and video modes with maximum memory, so there is a defs.v file in each board folder that defines which modules are implemented.

 You can edit this file prior to compile the core to test different configurations of the core.
 If there is not enough resources Quartus will tell you.

 ## **Composite real CGA video output**

+[NOTE: This might not be available in all ports.
+Check the source code]

 CGA mode has available composite video output through: